Dang that’s a fast street car great job.

 View attachment 1477112

 Here's a big difference in weight for the under fender rubber flap seals.
 The metal splash shields themselves have been chemically milled to wafer thin.
-The metal splash shields weigh practically nothing now from a couple of pounds ago.
+The metal splash shields weigh practically nothing now from a few pounds ago.

 Weight: A factory front drum brake setup is lighter than a factory front disc brake setup.
 Some drums are lighter than others, particularly the non finned/non cooling types.
 The smooth outer face ones are lightest depending on manufacturer and material content.
 Bendix seems to be the lightest.